Can I Get Car Finance with a Provisional Licence?

 Not surprisingly, most provisional licence holders are young.
 Their age often stops them from getting car finance, not because they hold a provisional licence.

-Usually, younger drivers are likely to have less evidence of stable employment and income and short and dodgy credit history.
+Usually, younger drivers will likely have less evidence of stable employment and income and short and dodgy credit history.
+Can you get car finance with bad credit history and a provisional licence?
+Difficult unless you take out a joint car finance agreement.

 However, in your early 20s, things get a little easier.
 Hopefully, you’ve taken the chance to build a decent credit rating.

-With a good credit score and affordability, young drivers can demonstrate that they can be reliable borrowers and lenders see them as less financial risk.
+With a good credit score and affordability, young drivers can demonstrate they can be reliable borrowers, and lenders see them as less financial risk.

 Your chances are significantly higher if you have a provisional license holder and are older.
 While you will likely have some restrictions compared to someone who’s passed their test, it won’t be as severe as younger (potential) drivers.